-Updated 26th June: Adding references to UK Government sharing student data and the Chinese social credit system.
+Updated 26th June 2018: Added references to UK Government sharing student data and the Chinese social credit system.

 No harm, no foul?
 Nothing to hide, nothing to fear?

 This is not a data breach, this is Facebook’s business model < currently the crux of the mainstream reporting.
-It slammed their share price (relatively speaking), prompted a mini exodus of business partners, REALLY upset some shareholders, and Zuck is under a very, very large microscope while in major damage limitation mode, BUT, it’s highly unlikely to result in any medium-term impact.
+It slammed their share price (relatively speaking), prompted a mini exodus of business partners, REALLY upset some shareholders, and Zuck is under a very, very large microscope while in major damage limitation mode, BUT many commentators refuse to believe it will result in any medium-term impact.